Cozy Tasting Spots in Napa Valley

 Extra tip: The large, open lounge and dining area overlook the property’s landscape, presenting an iconic view of a top-rated Napa Valley winery.

 “Time’s fun when you’re having flies.”
 Or something to that very good nature when you’re sipping at Frog’s Leap.
 The Signature Seated Tasting carries guests through a flight of five current release and library wines, while the guided tour and tasting give an inside look at the way the magic’s made.
 Interested in flagship wines?
 Book the Rooted in Rutherford tasting and explore the cab sav and merlot.

-Extra tip: Pick up The Pantry (an organic farm goods collection) for a fun birthday or holiday gift; it includes estate grown olive oil, pomegranate syrup, signature Garden Rub, preserved lemons and Frog’s Heat organic pepper sauce, all in a Frog’s Leap gift box.
+Extra tip: Pick up The Farm Box (an organic farm goods collection) for a fun birthday or holiday gift; it includes estate grown olive oil, spiced apple butter, nectarine jam, peach jam and plum jam, all in a Frog’s Leap gift box.

 Offering two distinct tasting experiences in Angwin, the “organically farmed and environmentally responsible” CADE Estate claims the first LEED Gold Certified Estate Winery; this modern space offers gorgeous valley views from comfortable seating groups.
 Its Library Tasting Experience is about a half mile from the winery and features a stone winery dating back to 1886.

 Extra tip: CADE took its moniker from Shakespeare, who called wine casks shipped from Bordeaux to England “cades.”